jkomoros/CASsim/README.md

 Arrow keys left or right to move forward or backward in state.

-Run `npm run screenshot` to generate screenshots, one for each state in your `frame_data.json`, blowing away whatever was in the screenshots/ directory.
+Run `npm run generate` to generate screenshots, one for each state in your `frame_data.json`, blowing away whatever was in the screenshots/ directory.

+If you only want to generate the screenshots, not the gifs, run `npm run generate:screenshot`.
+If you only want to generate the gifs based on already-generated screenshots, run `npm run generate:gif`.

 # JSON format